ted505/solar-expanse-launch-tweaks/README.md

 **Self-Launch Fuel Scaling** (`selfLaunchDv`)
 - When self-launching, the stock game computes launch cost using a fixed mass based on the minimum transfer fuel, regardless of how much fuel is actually loaded.
 Extra fuel rides to orbit for free.
 This fix replaces it with a proper two-stage rocket equation: the launch cost now scales with the total loaded mass.
 More fuel on board means a heavier ship means more fuel burned reaching orbit.

-### LV Launch Fixes

-**LV Orbit Transfer Fix** (`lvOrbitTransfer`)
-- When an LV launches a spacecraft to its parent body's own orbit (e.g. Earth to Earth Orbit with an Eagle), the stock game still charges the spacecraft a transfer burn as if it needs to fly somewhere after the LV delivers it.
-The LV already completed the trip -- there's nothing left to fly.
-This fix zeroes out the phantom delta-V so the spacecraft keeps all its fuel.

-**Orbit Fuel Credit** (`orbitFuelCredit`)
-- When an LV launches from a surface body, the spacecraft ends up in orbit.
-But the stock game draws all mission fuel from surface stockpiles.
-This fix lets the spacecraft draw fuel from orbital reserves instead, making fuel staging in orbit a viable strategy.
-Pre-positioning fuel in orbit significantly extends a spacecraft's effective range -- critical for round trips from high-gravity bodies like Earth.

 ### Atmosphere